Concordium/concordium-smart-contract-tools/cargo-concordium/README.md

   example above)
 - the exact build command executed inside the image
 - optionally the link to the sources if the `--source` flag is provided.
 If this is not provided the link can be embedded later.
+The source link should point either to the `tar` file directly, or to a `gzip`ped version of the file.

 ### Publishing the sources